Explore the Lake Area

 Located 8 miles northeast of Ogallala, NE, Lake McConaughy State Recreation Area is managed by the Nebraska Game and Parks Commission.

 To most Nebraskans and residents of neighboring states, McConaughy is known as a place for outdoor good times.
 Its waters and white sand beaches provide the setting for many different kinds of outdoor recreation.

 Big Mac offers excellent fishing and boating.
 It has also become a favorite with campers, sailboaters, wind surfers, swimmers, water skiers, picnickers, scuba divers, hunters, ice boaters, and many other outdoor fun seekers.

 Fishing has long been the primary drawing card at Big Mac, with its cool, clear, deep waters.
 Game fish vary from sporty rainbow trout to the everyday catfish.
 Prized most highly by the local angler is the walleye, and Nebraska’s current state record of 16 lbs.
 2 oz. came from Big Mac.
 Also top ranked is the white bass fishing.
-In recent years, a close relative of the white bass has been stocked, and the striped bass offers a tackle-busting contest an angler will not soon forget.
+In recent years, Game and Parks officials have also stocked wipers, a cross between white bass and striped bass that provides excellent fishing action.
 Although smaller in size, the smallmouth bass provides some dynamite action.